SpooksMcGoose/gamecam/README.md

 # gamecam

-Python program to easily filter out camera-trap images with no changes between them.
+Filters out images that don't contain an animal.